Where I come from, people had dirt under their fingernails, farmers touched their soil.

 The scrap plank theme of the privy had the weathered look of the outside of our house and the same type of sloping roof.
 The entryway on the left had no door, but it faced the woods.
 The two taking care of business holes were cut in octagon style, again, rough plank.
 There was no lighting or water of course, but a Sears, Roebuck & Company catalog was there for clean-up and a great chance for me to fantasize while exploring the foundation section.

 In the large backyard apple, peach, pecan, walnut, and fig trees grew along with Scuppernong and other grapes varieties.
 Farther behind the house, our 8 x 15-foot smokehouse, with its high ceiling, abutted a grove of long leaf pines.
 Our pigpen was to the left, about 200 feet, down wind.

 A portion of the front yard from the porch to the gravel road looked like the infield of a baseball diamond.
-As an alternative to grass (not uncommon at the time), Momma had scraped the area clear of any vegetation using a hoe.
+As an alternative to grass (not uncommon at the time), Momma scraped the area clear of any vegetation using a hoe, and maintained it.

 A sharecropper’s shack, with its roof collapsing, sat 200 feet to the north, making our dogtrot look pretty good; a reminder that our family, may have had even harder times.
 Still, most of my clothes and shoes were hand-me-downs from my older cousin Frankie.
 Having footwear in the summer months was not an issue, my brother and I went barefoot.